 There’s something inherently compelling about seeing human beings age through time.
 From the online time-lapse videos of faces changing over the course of a year to Michael Apted’s Up series, this process moves us.
 The ongoing drama of Apted’s films, which have followed a select group of British children into adulthood, is simply the drama of life unfolding.
 The structure is simple – Apted conducts an interview with the participants every seven years, weaving in B-roll footage that offers the smallest window into their everyday lives – and yet we are transfixed.

-Before Midnight, the third installment of Richard Linklater’s Before trilogy, is now out in the UK on Blu-ray and DVD.
+Before Midnight, the third instalment of Richard Linklater’s Before trilogy, is now out in the UK on Blu-ray and DVD.

 Gabe Klinger’s Double Play: James Benning & Richard Linklater is now touring film festivals.